ProjectIgnis/Distribution/README.md

 Change up your **textures**, **sounds** and/or **skin** folder!

 ### Background and other visual elements:
-Editable by changing the contents of the **textures** folder.
-PNG and JPG are supported with those extensions only.
-PNG files with the same name will be preferentially loaded first; JPG extension support is only kept for legacy purposes and is highly discouraged.
-* bg: background used during a duel
-* bg_deck: background used while in Deck Edit
-* bg_menu: background used in the other screens
-* cover: the back of your cards
-* cover2: the back of your opponent's cards
+See README in `textures`.

 ### Skins:
 Editable by addings subfolders to **skin**, in the main Ygopro folder.
-For each folder, provide an unique `skin.xml` file, with the changes you want.
+For each folder, provide a unique `skin.xml` file, with the changes you want.
 The skin can be changed in the settings.
-For instruction on the supported field and their effects, see README in `skin`.
+For instructions on the supported fields and their effects, see README in `skin`.

 ### Audio:
 See README in `sound`.

 ## Updates
-`config/configs.json`
+Controlled by `config/configs.json`

 ### Parameters: